+For your key clients, set up a Google Alert for their business, so you immediately know when they are being talked about.
 Take advantage of opportunities to reconnect as they occur.
 For example, you might forward an interesting article or congratulate someone when you see news of their promotion or new job.
 Be alert to any opportunity to be helpful – for example, by putting them in touch with someone else you know that they might find useful.

 "Communication is a two-way process.
 When you talk, ask questions.
-When you send out communications, encourage feedback"
+When you send out communications, encourage feedback."